m3-labs/cofund/README.md

 # Submission

-This repo contains the smart contracts for the prototype of the system that we built in the DAO Global Hackathon.
-XXX
+This repo contains the smart contracts for the prototype of the Cofund app that we built in the DAO Global Hackathon.

-The whitepaper in `paper.md` contains an extended practical relevance explanation toghether with more details on future development goals.
+The light-paper in `paper.md` contains an extended practical relevance explanation toghether with more details on future development goals.

 Links for the pitch deck and the video with the demo for the submission:
 - XXX